 Mayor England explained that the City needs should come first; however, the Civic Association has worked and has been a benefit to the City for years and so if the City takes back the garage, the City should help them out month to month if they are going to share space.
-She didn't agree with not renewing the lease and not working with the Civic Association.
+She wanted to give more time to the Civic Association to find another location.